Divorce attorney Jason V. Owens examines Qualified Domestic Relations Orders (QDROs) and the unusual timing issues they present in a divorce.

 What Happens When a Participant Dies Before a Pension QDRO is Approved by the Plan Provider?

 One scenario in which a failure to file a QDRO after a divorce can become quite serious is if the pension participant dies before the QDRO is approved by the retirement plan.
 This came up in a recent federal case, Garcia-Tatupu vs. NFL (2017).
 In Garcia-Tatupu, the former wife of a New England Patriots running back, Mosiula F. Tatupu, sued the NFL Retirement Plan after the plan refused to approve a QDRO following Tatupu’s death which provided the former wife with agreed-upon benefits under their 1997 Separation Agreement.
 The published opinion discussed below dealt only with the NFL’s motion to dismiss the suit of Tatupu’s former wife.
-As you will read below, the former wife avoided dismissal, meaning her case continues forward.
-(In other words, her “win” on the motion to dismiss does not mean she will necessarily win the larger case.)
+As you will read , the former wife avoided dismissal, meaning her case continues forward, but the cost of resolving the matter in federal court was no doubt considerable.

 The District Court provides a nice – if fairly technical – description of how QDROs interact with federally protected retirement plans:

 ERISA is a federal regulatory scheme that governs employee benefit plans; all benefit plans must conform with ERISA reporting, disclosure, and fiduciary requirements.
 Boggs v.
 Boggs, 520 U.S. 833, 841 (1997).
 Pension plans must also comply with participation, vesting, and funding requirements.
 Id.
 As a general matter, pension plans may not be assigned or alienated.
 29 U.S.C. § 1056(d)(1).
 An exception to this general rule is made for QDROs.
 29 U.S.C. § 1056(d)(3).